Pre-1 July 2014 fee arrangements

 - was in permanent residential aged care after 30 September 1997 and before 1 March 1998

 The fee is equal to the income-tested amount or the cost of their care, whichever is lower.
 Services Australia calculates and advises the income-tested amount.
-The cost of care is the amount of subsidy and primary supplements you get for that resident.
+The cost of care is the amount of adjusted basic subsidy and primary supplements you get for that resident.

 If the resident did not do an income test, Services Australia will advise them to pay the maximum income tested fee.